 Damage – Prevents from all damage from X.

 Enchant/Equip – Stops a permanent being enchanted or equipped with type X. This can be applied retroactively.
-As soon as protection from X is applied, if a permanent is effected, the equipment or enchantment of type X is removed.
+As soon as protection from X is applied, if a permanent is affected, the equipment or enchantment of type X is removed.

 Block – A creature with protection from X can’t be blocked by a creature of type X.

 Target – A card with protection from X can’t be targetted by a spell of type X.

 Archon of Absolution has protection from white, so nobody can cast a white spell that targets it.
 Similarly, white creatures can’t block it or target it with their abilities.
 No white source can deal it damage.